coldnebo/data_hut/README.md

     => 44

-Read more about the [Sequel gem](http://sequel.rubyforge.org/rdoc/files/README_rdoc.html) to determine what operations you can perform on a DataHut dataset.
+Read more about the [Sequel gem](http://sequel.rubyforge.org/) to determine what operations you can perform on a DataHut dataset.

 ## A More Ambitious Example...

-Taking a popular game like League of Legends and hand-rolling some simple analysis of the champions...
+Taking a popular game like League of Legends and hand-rolling some simple analysis of the champions.
+Look at the following sample
+code:

 * [samples/league_of_legends.rb](https://github.com/coldnebo/data_hut/blob/master/samples/league_of_legends.rb)